lenderpanel

 Recently asked questions about conveyancing in Workington

-Is it correct that all Workington CQS (Conveyancing Quality Scheme) solicitors are on the Lloyds conveyancing panel?
+Is it correct that all Workington CQS (Conveyancing Quality Scheme) solicitors are on the Co-operative conveyancing list of approved solicitors?

-A selection of lenders now utilise the accreditation scheme as the kick off point for Panel approval such as HSBC and Santander.
-The Law Society’s CQS accreditation however is no guarantee to lender panel acceptance.
-Nevertheless,the CML have indicated that it is likely to become a pre-requisite for solicitor practices wishing to remain on their panels.
+Some major banks and building societies now make use of the accreditation scheme as the kick off point for Panel approval such as HSBC and Santander.
+CQS membership however gives no guarantee to lender panel acceptance.
+That being said,the Council of Mortgage Lenders have indicated that it is likely to become a pre-requisite for solicitor practices wishing to join their approved list of firms.

-HSBC will need an independent valuation of the property.
+Leeds Building Society will need an independent valuation of the property.
 Your lawyer will not arrange this.
-Usually HSBC will appoint their own surveyor to do this, and you will have to pay for it.
+Usually Leeds Building Society will appoint their own surveyor to do this, and you will have to pay for it.
 Remember that this is a valuation for mortgage purposes and not a survey.
 You may wish to consider appointing your own Workington surveyor to carry out a survey or prepare a home buyers report on the property.
 It is up to you to satisfy yourself that the property is structurally sound before you buy it.
 If the survey or report reveals that building work is needed, you should tell your solicitor.
 You may wish to renegotiate with the seller.

 Last updated